 What is VITA

 Thank you for your interest in the St. Thomas University College of Law Volunteer Income Tax Assistance (VITA) program.
-Founded in 1984 by Professor Mark J. Wolff, making it the oldest pro bono program at St. Thomas Law, the IRS-certified, law student volunteers have been providing this much needed services to qualifying low to moderate income taxpayers in South Florida, free of charge.
+Founded in 1984 by Professor Mark J. Wolff, making it the oldest pro bono program at STU College of Law.
+It is operated by IRS-certified law student volunteers have been providing this much needed services to qualifying low to moderate income taxpayers in South Florida, free of charge.

 Our mission is simple: to give back to the community while gaining valuable hands-on experience in tax related matters.
 VITA understands the diverse community in which we provide our services to, which mirrors our diverse student body.
 We are lucky enough to be able to provide tax assistance in a variety of languages including English, Spanish, Creole, and Russian to name a few.